Shubham-QUT/GTFS-Realtime-Data-Downloader/README.md

 <p>

-Refer to the Research Paper for further Information - <b> An open source framework for GTFS data analytics: case study using the Brisbane TransLink network </b> https://trid.trb.org/view/1693184
+Refer to this Research paper for further Information - <b> An open source framework for GTFS data analytics: case study using the Brisbane TransLink network </b> https://trid.trb.org/view/1693184

 </p>